 The HE beamformer shall initiate a sounding sequence by transmitting a HE NDP Annoucement frame followed by a HE NDP after SIFS.

 If the HE NDP Announcement frame includes more than one STA Info field, the RA of the HE NDP Annoucement frame shall be set to a broadcast address, else it shall be set to the MAC address of the STA whose AID is included in the STA Info field.
-The HE NDP Announcement frame shall indicate the Ng, codebook and Nc to be used by the intended receiver STAs for the generation of CBF except when the HE NDP Announcement frame contains only one STA Info element with the Feedback Type subfield in the STA Info field is equal to SU.
-When the HE NDP Announcement frame contains only one STA Info element with the Feedback Type subfield in the STA Info field set to SU, then the Ng, codebook and Nc to be used for the generation of CBF shall be determined by the recipient of the NDP Announcement frame.
+The HE NDP Announcement frame shall indicate the Ng, codebook and Nc to be used by the intended receiver STAs for the generation of CBF except when the HE NDP Announcement frame contains only one STA Info element.
+When the HE NDP Announcement frame contains only one STA Info element, then the Ng, codebook and Nc to be used for the generation of CBF shall be determined by the recipient of the NDP Announcement frame.

-A HE beamformer that transmits a HE NDP Announcement frame with more than one STA info field should transmit a Beamforming Report Poll Trigger frame SIFS after the HE NDP to retrieve HE Compressed Beamforming feedback from the intended HE beamformees in the same TXOP.
-The HE beamformer may subsequently send additional Beamforming Report Poll Trigger frames SIFS after receiving the HE Compressed Beamforming feedback to retrieve subsequent feedbacks in the same TXOP.
+A HE beamformer that transmits a HE NDP Announcement frame with more than one STA info field shall transmit a Beamforming Report Poll Trigger frame SIFS after the HE NDP to retrieve HE Compressed Beamforming feedback from the intended HE beamformees in the same TXOP.
+The HE beamformer may subsequently send additional Beamforming Report Poll Trigger frames SIFS after receiving the HE Compressed Beamforming feedback to retrieve subset of the feedbacks in the same TXOP.

 A HE beamformer that sets the Feedback Type subfield of a STA Info field to MU shall set the Nc Index to a value less than or equal to the minimum of: